 Objectives Competencies and actions LD SD WD NA Progress Completion date 1.
 Inclusive leade ership, professional standards and accountability Compassionate inclusive leadership to Role model a compassionate inclusive leadership culture across services maintain professional Lead the workforce to deliver quality care to meet KPIs for the service standards and accountability Use management days to carry out HR duties such as appraisals, leave-planning and sickness management reviews.
-Implement the CQC well-led domains in the matron's area of responsibility Undertake inclusive leadership development, including understanding and carrying out the matron's key roles Access support to develop in the matron's role, including training and development Represent the voice of the profession, speak with one universal national voice and act as an ambassador
+Implement the CQC well-led domains in the matron's area of Responsibility Undertake inclusive leadership development, including understanding and carrying out the matron's key roles Access support to develop in the matron's role, including training and development Represent the voice of the profession, speak with one universal national voice and act as an ambassador

 Objectives Competencies and actions LD SD WD NA Progress Completion date 2.
-Governance, p Implement systems and Use monitoring of systems and processes to provide assurance of patient safety and quality of care across area of responsibility processes to ensure governance, patient safety and quality Use innovative methods to maintain governance, patient safety and quality, such as shared governance, shared decision-making, pathway to excellence or magnet frameworks to deliver nursing excellence Audit and monitor practice to maintain patient care quality, using methods such as ward accreditation and electronic monitoring systems to give real-time feedback Implement the updated patient safety strategy within the matron's area of responsibility, including the new Patient Safety Incident Management System and just culture Ensure safeguarding covers all people by embedding all safeguarding legislation, policies and procedures within local area of responsibility Maintain environmental cleanliness and infection prevention and control compliance locally, ensuring that IPC is everyone's responsibility
+Governance, patient safety and quality Implement systems and Use monitoring of systems and processes to provide assurance of patient safety and quality of care across area of responsibility processes to ensure governance, patient safety and quality Use innovative methods to maintain governance, patient safety and quality, such as shared governance, shared decision- making, pathway to excellence or magnet frameworks to deliver nursing excellence Audit and monitor practice to maintain patient care quality, using methods such as ward accreditation and electronic monitoring systems to give real-time feedback Implement the updated patient safety strategy within the matron's area of responsibility, including the new Patient Safety Incident Management System and just culture Ensure safeguarding covers all people by embedding all safeguarding legislation, policies and procedures within local area of responsibility Maintain environmental cleanliness and infection prevention and control compliance locally, ensuring that IPC is everyone's responsibility

-Objectives Competencies and actions LD SD WD NA Progress Completion date 3.
-Workforce pla 3.
-Workforce planning and resource management Lead workforce planning and Drive recruitment and retention locally to grow the workforce resource management to Provide disciplinary support and performance management to ensure safe and quality care delivered by engaged staff create a workforce fit for the future Undertake workforce establishment reviews and ensure staffing levels are safe to deliver quality care by the appropriately skilled staff Undertake training and development of the workforce to ensure equality of access and inequalities are removed Implement new roles, such as nursing associates and NMC future nurse, to create a workforce fit for the future Build a diverse workforce by ensuring processes support fair recruitment, including diverse representation on interview panels Implement and embed processes locally to enable development of all staff and fair progression into senior roles
+Objectives Competencies and actions

+LD SD WD NA Progress Completion date

+3. Workforce planning and resource management

+Lead workforce planning and Drive recruitment and retention locally to grow the workforce resource management to create a Provide disciplinary support and performance management to ensure safe and quality care delivered by engaged staff workforce fit for the future Undertake workforce establishment reviews and ensure staffing levels are safe to deliver quality care by the appropriately skilled staff Undertake training and development of the workforce to ensure equality of access and inequalities are removed Implement new roles, such as nursing associates and NMC future nurse, to create a workforce fit for the future Build a diverse workforce by ensuring processes support fair recruitment, including diverse representation on interview panels Implement and embed processes locally to enable development of all staff and fair progression into senior roles

-Objectives Competencies and actions LD SD WD NA Progress Completion date 4.
-Patient experie ence, pathways and outcomes, reducing health inequalities Lead on patient and staff Implement and update the patient and staff experience agenda experience to Implement and update patient pathways and monitor outcomes maintain patient safety and quality Use various methods of gathering patient and staff feedback on experience of care and act on the learning Implement the experience of care strategy locally Work collaboratively across healthcare settings to improve staff and patient experience of care 5.
-Performance a nd operational oversight Maintain performance and Monitor operational performance to ensure effective and responsive care oversight of services Maintain quality and safety to meet standards of care Implement local systems and processes to ensure high quality care is delivered through the emergency care pathways, including at times of high demand
+4. Patient experience, pathways and outcomes, reducing health inequalities

+Lead on patient and staff experience to maintain patient safety and quality Implement and update the patient and staff experience agenda Implement and update patient pathways and monitor outcomes Use various methods of gathering patient and staff feedback on experience of care and act on the learning Implement the experience of care strategy locally Work collaboratively across healthcare settings to improve staff and patient experience of care

+5. Performance and operational oversight

+Maintain performance and Monitor operational performance to ensure effective and responsive care ersight of rvices Maintain quality and safety to meet standards of care Implement local systems and processes to ensure high quality care is delivered through the emergency care pathways, including at times of high demand